 Develop your Musical Improvisation Skills!

-Use free MIDI files and Notation Musician to improve your musical improvisation skills
+Use MIDI files and Notation Musician to improve your musical improvisation skills

-Did you know that you can take any MIDI file (and there are hundreds of thousands of free ones) and create files that will help you develop your musical improvisation skills?
+Did you know that you can take any MIDI file (and there are hundreds of thousands on the Internet) and create files that will help you develop your musical improvisation skills?

-Use Notation Musician to find the style of song - or a particular song - you want to learn to improvise around, download the MIDI, and open it up.
+Use Notation Musician to find the style of song - or a particular song - you want to learn to improvise around, download the MIDI, and open it up (or use your favorite browser and search engine to look for the song you want plus "MIDI".).
 Musician transcribes the MIDI into excellent music notation for you to study.
 Then, simply use the "Mute" button for the staff that you want to play "live", and let Musician provide the accompaniment while you play your own instrument.

 Using Musician you can: